samarthdd/k8-proxy-documentation/docs/products/sharepoint plugin/server/sharepoint-server-solution-uninstall.md

 ## Removing File Handler Plugin

-1. To remove the File Handler, firstly we need to identify whether the application plugin has been installed on the machine or not.
+1. To remove the File Handler, firstly, we need to identify whether the application plugin has been installed on the machine or not.
 To identify the installation status, Open SharePoint 2019 Management Shell and run: `Get-SPSolution`

 ![](../../../../static/img/docs/websites/sharepoint/server/image029.png)

-2. If the output prompt looks like below Glasswall.FileHandler.wsp has been installed.
-Else we don't have any Glasswall.FileHandler.wsp installed.
+2. If the output prompt looks like below, Glasswall.FileHandler.wsp has been installed.
+Else, we don't have any Glasswall.FileHandler.wsp installed.

 ![](../../../../static/img/docs/websites/sharepoint/server/get-spsolution.png)